cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

       Only TCP and UDP is supported as a transport for services at this point.
     * Cilium's BPF kube-proxy replacement does not allow ``hostPort`` port configurations for Pods that overlap with the configured NodePort range.
 In such case, the ``hostPort`` setting will be ignored and a warning emitted to the Cilium agent log.
+Similarly, explicitly binding the ``hostIP`` to the loopback address in the host namespace is currently not supported and will log a warning to the Cilium agent log.

 Further Readings
 ################